apache/nuttx/README.txt

       simplified and adapted to work more naturally in the Windows environment.
 See http://www.mingw.org/wiki/MSYS if you are
       interested in using MSYS.
-The advantages of the MSYS environment is that it is closer to a native Windows environment and uses only a minimal number of add-on POSIX-land tools.
+The advantages of the MSYS environment is that it is better integrted with the native Windows environment and lighter weight; it uses only a  minimal number of add-on POSIX-land tools.

       The download link in that Wiki takes you to the SourceForge download site.
 The SourceForge MSYS project has been stagnant for some time.